From natural beauty and historical sites to adrenaline-pumping thrills, there are plenty of unique things to do in South

 Things to do in South Auckland: historical beauty

 Manukau Heads lighthouse and Awhitu peninsula

 With black sand on one side and white on the other, the Awhitu Peninsula is an adventure on its own, as well as one of Auckland’s most beautiful places.
 However, we focused on our destination, the Manukau Heads Lighthouse.
 Once at the end of the peninsula, we climbed the lighthouse, as it’s one of the few remaining lighthouses in NZ that is still open to the public (and free!).

 Here, despite the wind, we had spectacular views, including the sandbar responsible for the wreck of the HMS Orpheus.
 It remains the worst maritime disaster in New Zealand’s nautical history.

-If you have allocated enough time, be sure to stop for a hike through the Awhitu Regional Park on your way back down the Penninsula.
+If you have allocated enough time, be sure to stop for a hike through the Awhitu Regional Park on your way back down the peninsula.

 Auckland Botanic Gardens

 Getting here is half the fun, as the drive is alongside the pōhutukawa coast.
-Here we enjoyed a stroll along the peaceful walking path passing a children’s playground and views out as far as the Coromandel Penninsula on a clear day.
+Here we enjoyed a stroll along the peaceful walking path passing a children’s playground and views out as far as the Coromandel Peninsula on a clear day.
 There’s an overall romantic feel, especially when there are couples cuddling together at the end of a wharf overlooking the water.

 Things to do in South Auckland: adrenaline rush

 Rainbows End Amusement Park

-The ultimate in theme park excitement, Rainbows End will push adrenaline junkies to the edge of their limit with unique rides like the Stratosfear (photo above), Fear Fall, or Corkscrew Coaster.
-It’s the country’s largest theme park, and a great day of fun for the entire family.
+New Zealand’s ultimate theme park, Rainbows End will push adrenaline junkies to the edge of their limit with unique rides like the Stratosfear (photo above), Fear Fall, or Corkscrew Coaster.
+It’s the country’s largest theme park and a great day of fun for the entire family.
 If you are headed to Rainbows End, be sure to check for discounts and reserve your tickets here.

 Vector Wero Whitewater Park